rovaughn/platform-docs/platform/manual/cluster/upgrade.rst

 Upgrading a cluster
 ===================

-.. admonition:: Free cluster to pro-tier cluster

-   Currently upgrading a free cluster to a pro-tier cluster is a manual migration process.
-   We are working on a more seamless experience.

-   For now, :doc:`create a pro-tier cluster <pro-tier/create>` and follow :doc:`../guides/complete-cluster-migration`

-Upgrading (ie: scaling) a cluster is only possible for a :doc:`pro-tier cluster <index>`.
+Upgrading (ie: scaling) a cluster is only possible for a :doc:`Hasura pro-tier cluster <pro-tier/index>`.

 A cluster's initial configuration is set in ``clusters.yaml``.